psellars-fraedom/base-boxes/README.md

 A repository exists to build Packer with the Hyper-V pull request in a [Docker](https://www.docker.com/) container [psellars-fraedom/packer-hyperv-build](https://github.com/psellars-fraedom/packer-hyperv-build) for those interested in testing this process.

 ## TO-DO
+* Make metadata file more appropriate to base box nature - currently represent a consumer view!
 * Quick Start - In Git Bash/Powershell are different....Document appropriately
-* Provide a pipeline template for automated build, import and initialization of boxes
+* ~~Provide a pipeline template for automated build, import and initialization of boxes~~
+  * Add artifact push to CI pipeline build
 * Document how to change the Chocolatey version checked for and installed
 * Document how to change the init.bat script to install different versions of the Software Dependencies
 * Update box build scripts to install from internal repository (at this time external downloads)
-* ~~Implement Hyper-V build provisioner~~ Review Hyper-V build process when Packer supports them
+* ~~Implement Hyper-V build provisioner~~
+  * Review Hyper-V build process when Packer supports them
+* Fail build if import box SHA check fails